famesjranko/hiveKeepers-containerised-data-visualisation-system/README.md

 Monit also provides a web port to both monitor and control system services.
 This portal is located on port 2812 of container1, and access is provided via NGINX reverse proxy features.

   To access Monit’s web portal, visit http://[host-IP]/monit
-      credentials:
+      **credentials:**
           username: admin
           password: hivekeeper

-Container2:
+Monit config files are stored in project dir: container1/monit/

+**Container2:**
 Software: Monit
 Monitoring: Gunicorn3
 Web-monitor portal: No

 Monit is set up to monitor the Guniicorn3 service every 2mins and reports the status and handles service restart duties if they are found to be inactive.
 Gunicorn is monitored via PID file and /ping on port 80 - /ping located in hivekeepers_app.py, which returns string: 'status: ok'

+Monit config files are stored in project dir: container2/monit/
+Gunicorn restart script is stored in project dir: container2/dash_app/start_app.sh

 **Command line access to watchdogs:**
-It is also possible to access and control watchdog states and status via the command line.
+It is also possible to access and control watchdog states and status via the command line using:
-using:
 ```bash
 docker exec CONTAINER-NAME COMMAND ARGS
 ```
 Available monit commands:
 ```bash
 monit start all             			# Start all services